-Another great picnic venue, Gillooly’s is a staple on the more eastern side of town.
+Gillooly’s Farm is another great picnic venue on the more eastern side of town.
 This big piece of grassland features everything from braai areas (very rare in parks these days) to conference venues.
 They even have a restaurant on the property.
-It’s beautiful, safe and is perfect for picnicking with friends as you can braai and play sport or suntan on the lovely flat and soft grass.
+It’s beautiful, safe and perfect for picnicking with friends as you can braai, play sport or suntan on the soft sprawling lawns.

-Tip: Saturdays tend to be a little busy and sometimes there can be a bit of ruckus (they don’t only allow braaing but also alcohol, which is fun for some… not so fun for all).
+Tip: Saturdays tend to be a little busy and at times, so there can be a bit of a ruckus (they don’t only allow braaing but alcohol too, which is fun for some… but not for all).

 Details: Boeing Road West, Germiston, Johannesburg